• Skip to primary navigation

 Placeholders are an effective, methodical, time-saving approach to adding image content to draft WordPress pages.

-I hate to sit around waiting on others to send content.
-Assuming we already have the wireframe and know exactly what any given page is supposed to look like, I’ll use this workflow.
+Honestly: I hate to sit around waiting on others to send content.
+Assuming we already have the wireframe and know exactly what any given page is supposed to look like, I’ll always use this workflow so I can get the rest of the site built and slip the actual images in to the layout as and when I receive them.

 Watch video on YouTube